dwhiffing/fury/content/aar/nf/nf35_aj/body.md

 **Northern Fury – Shoulder to Shoulder**

-**<span class="underline">Playtest Report by AndrewJ Aug 2016</span>**
+**<u>Playtest Report by AndrewJ Aug 2016</u>**

-Damn, that's a lot of stuff\!
+Damn, that's a lot of stuff!
 Seven carriers of various shades and stripes, plus land-based air and a bunch of surface groups.
-My micro-manage-to-the-max policy's probably not going to work for this one\!
+My micro-manage-to-the-max policy's probably not going to work for this one!

-This is going to be very interesting indeed, assuming I can set aside a week or two to play it\!
+This is going to be very interesting indeed, assuming I can set aside a week or two to play it!

-I finally have some time to play this mighty scenario, so here goes\!
+I finally have some time to play this mighty scenario, so here goes!

 For the most part my plans didn't involve major changes to the opening layout.
 I'm going to take half an hour for ELINT /assets to spread out